aflin/rampart/docs/source/sql1.rst

 	With no callback, an object is returned.
 The object contains three or four key/value pairs.

 	Key: ``results``; Value: an array of objects.
-Each object will have a key set to the corresponding column name and the value set to the corresponding field of the retrieved row.
+Each object corresponds to a row in the database and will have keys set to the corresponding column names and the values set to the corresponding field of the retrieved row.
 If ``returnType`` is set to ``array``, an array of arrays containing the values (one inner array per row) will be returned.

 	Key: ``rowCount``; Value: a number corresponding to the number of rows returned.